stratum/stratum/stratum/docs/extenting_stratum_bcm.md

     - Handle new feature in `bcm_lX_manager.cc`
         - Depending on which layer the feature operates, the appropriate manager has to be modified.
 This involves understanding the new P4 annotations and translating them to the `bcm.proto` equivalents.
     - bcm_sdk_wrapper.cc
         - New functions that abstract the SDK APIs have to be added.
-Main purpose is to provide a nice and easy to use C++ interface to the underlying SDK.
+The main purpose is to provide a nice and easy to use C++ interface to the underlying SDK.
 Avoid pulling in complex data types (protobuf messages) and favor scalar types.
 Ensure thread-safety, if not provided by the SDK.

 - Extend `main.p4` pipeline